Considerations in Forming a Limited Liability Company

 b) The processing fee of $70.00 payable to the State of Utah.

-c) You may file in person, by mail, or fax.
-Means of payment are, cash, check, or money order made payable to the "State of Utah."
+c) You may file in person, by mail, fax, or email.
+Means of payment are; cash, check, money order, or credit card made payable to the "State of Utah."

 Partnership tax treatment is advantageous because the earnings of a partnership are treated as the earnings of its partners.
 No separate tax is imposed on the partnership entity.
 In contrast, the earnings of a corporation are taxed at the entity level; any dividends which are distributed to the shareholders are also taxable to the shareholders.
 Thus, the distributed earnings of a corporation are taxed twice, while the earnings of a partnership are only taxed once.
 Like a partnership the earnings of the LLC are taxed only once.